twuamartin42/Realizing-Groups/README.md

 ## Example of use with Python Algorithm:
 ### Step 1
 Install Python and your chosen IDE.
-Follow the documentation found in these links *insert links for installation*.
 ### Step 2
 Import the `main.py` code into your chosen IDE.
 The Python algorithm uses the user-input variables `groupOrder`, `modBase`, `base`, and `coefficient`.
 ### Step 3